futtta/autoptimize/readme.txt

 Yes, but this is off by default.
 You can enable this by passing ´true´ to ´autoptimize_filter_cache_create_static_gzip´.
 You'll obviously still have to configure your webserver to use these files instead of the non-gzipped ones to avoid the overhead of on-the-fly compression.

+= What does "remove emoji's" do? =

+This new option in Autoptimize 2.3 removes the inline CSS, inline JS and linked JS-file added by WordPress core.
+As such is can have a small positive impact on your site's performance.

+= Is "remove query strings" useful? =

+Although some online performance assessement tools will single out "query strings for static files" as an issue for performance, in general the impact of these is almost non-existant.
+As such Autoptimize, since version 2.3, allows you to have the query string (or more precisely the "ver"-parameter) removed, but ticking "remove query strings from static resources" will have little or no impact of on your site's performance as measured in (milli-)seconds.

+= (How) should I optimize Google Fonts? =

+Google Fonts are typically loaded by a "render blocking" linked CSS-file.
+If you have a theme and plugins that use Google Fonts, you might end up with multiple such CSS-files.
+Autoptimize (since version 2.3) now let's you lessen the impact of Google Fonts by either removing them alltogether or by optimizing the way they are loaded.
+There are two optimization-flavors; the first one is "combine and link", which replaces all requests for Google Fonts into one request, which will still be render-blocking but will allow the fonts to be loaded immediately (meaning you won't see fonts change while the page is loading).
+The alternative is "combine and load async" which uses JavaScript to load the fonts in a non-render blocking manner but which might cause a "flash of unstyled text".

+= Should I use "preconnect" =

+Preconnect is a somewhat advanced feature to instruct browsers ([if they support it](https://caniuse.com/#feat=link-rel-preconnect)) to make a connection to specific domains even if the connection is not immediately needed.
+This can be used e.g. to lessen the impact of 3rd party resources on HTTPS (as DNS-request, TCP-connection and SSL/TLS negotiation are executed early).
+Use with care, as preconnecting to too many domains can be counter-productive.

+= When can('t) I async JS? =

+JavaScript files that are not autoptimized (because they were excluded or because they are hosted elsewhere) are typically render-blocking.
+By adding them in the comma-separated "async JS" field, Autoptimize will add the async flag causing the browser to load those files asynchronously (i.e. non-render blocking).
+This can however break your site (page), e.g. if you async "js/jquery/jquery.js" you will very likely get "jQuery is not defined"-errors.
+Use with care.

 = Where can I get help? =

 You can get help on the [wordpress.org support forum](http://wordpress.org/support/plugin/autoptimize).
 If you are 100% sure this your problem cannot be solved using Autoptimize configuration and that you in fact discovered a bug in the code, you can [create an issue on GitHub](https://github.com/futtta/autoptimize/issues).
 If you're looking for premium support, check out our [Autoptimize Pro Support and Web Performance Optimization services](http://autoptimize.com/).